T. D. Allman

+Allman’s book Finding Florida: The True History of the Sunshine State was long-listed for the National Book Award in 2013.

 Life

-Allman graduated with honors from Harvard University in 1966.
+Allman was born in Tampa, Florida, on October 16, 1944.
+He graduated with honors from Harvard University in 1966.

 His first book, Unmanifest Destiny, dealing with issues of American nationalism in U.S. foreign policy, grew out of his doctoral thesis at Oxford University, but his “definitive educational experience” occurred in the lowland town of Nepalganj, Nepal, after joining the Peace Corps in order to avoid the draft.
 “It's there,” he later wrote, “that I learned the most important thing of all.
 It is that all humans are truly, totally, completely, indivisibly, equal.
 What I learned in Nepalganj" he added, "has kept me alive in situations when I might have gotten killed."

-“After Nepalganj,” as was later reported in the National Geogaphic magazine, “T.D.
+“After Nepalganj,” as was later reported in the National Geographic magazine, “T.D.
 Allman exposed the CIA’s secret war in Laos, rescued massacre victims in Cambodia, became an Edward R. Murrow Fellow at the Council on Foreign Relations, survived a kidnapping in Beirut, a bullet in Tiananmen Square, and a balloon crash in Kathmandu while reporting from more than 90 countries.”

+He died on May 12, 2024, at a hospital in Manhattan, from pneumonia.